Martha Jefferson Randolph: Marriage and family (1790–1818)

-Life at Varina, Monticello, and Edge Hill
+Life at Varina, Monticello, and Edge Hill (1790?–1800)

 Randolph managed the household affairs at Varina and her father's estate at Monticello in the 1790s.
 She educated her children at home.
 Although she was married, she maintained her affection and allegiance to her father, before her husband.
-Randolph's relationship with her husband Thomas Mann Randolph Jr. was strained by the close relationship that she maintained with her father, having taken up residence at Monticello, as well as the strained finances and fueds of her husband's family, the Randolph family of Tuckahoe.
+Randolph's relationship with her husband Thomas Mann Randolph Jr. was strained by the close relationship that she maintained with her father, having taken up residence at Monticello, as well as the strained finances and feuds of her husband's family, the Randolph family of Tuckahoe.

 For ten years, she was the mistress of Monticello, building a social life that supported Jefferson's political life.
 Described as a "cosmopolitan salon in the rural Virginia Piedmont", father and daughter entertained visitors.
 She knew the most influential women in America, like Dolley Madison, and eight of the first nine presidents of country, excluding George Washington who she never met.
 She was an adept conversationalist, reading and writing in four languages.
 John Randolph of Roanoke said that she was "the sweetest woman of Virginia".
 Randolph was a rare southern woman who had significant authority in managing plantation as well as domestic activities.
 It was at Monticello that Jefferson found "that society where all is peace and harmony".
 Her role as hostess and mistress of the plantation helped to prepare Randolph for her role at the White House.

 Thomas Jefferson sold the couple land for the Edge Hill plantation so that they could be nearer to him at Monticello in Albemarle County.
 The Randolphs built a house and resided there beginning in January 1800.